cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 An augmented SDF model is produced from two inputs: An SDF model and a compatible mapping file, i.e. every JSON pointer within the keys of the mapping file's `map` object points to a location that already exists within the SDF model.
 To perform the augmentation, a processor needs to create a copy of the original SDF model.
-It then iterates over all entries within the mapping file's `map` object.
+It then iterates over all entries within the mapping file's `map` object \[in an order to be specified; probably lexicographical].
 During each iteration, the processor first obtains a reference to the target referred to by the JSON pointer contained an entry's key.
-This reference is then used as the `Target` argument of the JSON Merge Patch algorithm {{-merge-patch}} and the entry's value as the `Patch` argument.
+This reference is then used as the `Target` argument of the JSON Merge Patch algorithm {{-merge-patch}} and the entry's value as the `Patch` argument; the target is replaced with the result of the merge-patch.

 Once the iteration has finished, the processor returns the resulting augmented SDF model.
 Should the resolution of a JSON pointer or an application of the JSON Merge Patch algorithm fail, an error is thrown instead.